zrwaite/se101-spaceship/README.md

 -   If you want to code in TypeScript, for type safety and better API documentation, you will need additional installations.
 -   First install Node.js. https://nodejs.org/en/download/
 -   Next, open the VSCode terminal and run `npm i`
+-   You can test that typescript is installed by running `npm run compile` to compile the TypeScript code into JavaScript.
+-   To code in TypeScript, use `npm run dev` in the terminal.
+This will compile your code anytime you save a TypeScript file.

 <h2 id='3'>3: Objectives</h2>